referefz/HTB-Writeups/Poison.md

 ---

-## 🧠 3: Privilege Escalation (guly)
+## 🧠 3: Privilege Escalation (charix)

-Current User: apache
+Current User: www

-Target User: guly
+Target User: charix

 I discover the user "guly" by listing all dirictoris in the `/home`, and listing all files there: